H5JKey/infinity-ping-pong/README.md

-Simple ping-pong game with ball-collision algorithm for bot
+Simple ping-pong game with bot